GuillermoTeran/Analisis-de-eficiencia-de-marketing-y-comportamiento-de-clientes-Proyecto-para-Showz/README.md

 ## Impacto del proyecto:
 Este análisis sentó las bases para una asignación de presupuesto basada en datos en el equipo de marketing, ayudando a reducir el CAC promedio y aumentar el ROI general de campañas publicitarias.

+# Marketing efficiency and customer behavior analysis — Project for Showz

+## US English

+Project description:

+As part of my internship in the analytics department at Showz, an event ticketing company, I conducted a comprehensive study to optimize marketing expenses and better understand user behavior on the platform.
+The main objective was to evaluate the return on investment of different acquisition channels, improve customer segmentation, and offer data-driven investment recommendations.

+## Analysis objectives:

+Investigate how users interact with the platform and when they become customers.

+Calculate key metrics such as CAC, LTV, and ROMI by acquisition source.

+Evaluate the profitability of digital marketing spending across different devices and channels.

+Establish a basis for strategic marketing investment decisions.

+## Data Preparation
+Three main datasets were integrated:

+Site visits (visits_log_us.csv)

+Orders and purchases (orders_log_us.csv)

+Marketing expenses (costs_us.csv)

+Tasks included:

+Data type conversion and data normalization.

+Calculation of sessions per user and their duration.

+Joining datasets using common keys for multi-source analysis.

+## Customer behavior analysis
+Key metrics related to platform usage were analyzed:

+Daily, weekly, and monthly visit frequency.

+Average session duration and user return.

+Conversion times from first access to first purchase (Conversion 0d, 1d, etc.).

+Average order size and purchasing behavior by cohort.

+LTV (customer lifetime value) for different segments.

+## Marketing and profitability analysis
+Key metrics were calculated and visualized:

+Total cost and cost per acquisition source.

+CAC (customer acquisition cost) per channel.

+ROMI (return on marketing investment) per channel and device.

+Comparison of channel performance such as organic, social media, paid advertising, etc.

+## Key findings:
+Organic and referral sources had the best ROMI thanks to their low CAC.

+Mobile platforms generated more sessions, but conversions were higher on desktops.

+The average conversion time was shorter in campaigns with direct CTAs, such as email marketing.

+Some channels had a high cost with low return, suggesting divestment.

+## Marketing investment recommendations:
+Focus budget on channels with positive ROMI, such as organic search, referrals, and specific remarketing campaigns.

+Reduce investment in channels with low LTV and high CAC, such as certain non-targeted display campaigns.

+Customize campaigns by device, prioritizing desktop for conversions and mobile for lead generation.

+Implement monthly cohort analysis to monitor the efficiency of new campaigns.

+## Tools used:

+Python (pandas, numpy, matplotlib, seaborn)

+Jupyter Notebook

+Cohort analysis, channel attribution, marketing KPIs (LTV, CAC, ROMI)

+## Project impact:
+This analysis laid the foundation for data-driven budget allocation within the marketing team, helping to reduce average CAC and increase the overall ROI of advertising campaigns.